Skip to content

 Vivika Chugh (she/her)

-Vivika Chugh (she/her) started at the London LGBTQ+ Community Centre as a volunteer, and now works with us as the Communications and Marketing Assistant, working two days a week at the Centre.
+Vivika (she/her) started at the London LGBTQ+ Community Centre as a volunteer, and now works with us as the Communications and Marketing Assistant, working two days a week at the Centre.

 Vivika has a background in graphic design and visual arts, working with everything from Adobe Illustrator to oil paints on canvas.
 Her work explores themes of community, identity and intimacy through a queer and feminist lens.
 She’s passionate about design and visual communication, aiming to challenge traditional narratives and spark meaningful conversations.
 She is currently studying Design for Art Direction at University of the Arts London.